tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

 ### GraphQL client and server

-Your GraphQL API server is running at `http://localhost:3123/graphql`
+Your GraphQL API server is running at `http://localhost:3123/api/graphql`.
+[Try the GraphQL playground](https://nextjs-pwa-graphql-sql-boilerplate.tomsoderlund.now.sh/api/graphql) on the demo server.

 ## Deploying